 A purported class action in the United States District Court for the Southern District of New York entitled Jim Knight v.
 Mediacom Communications Corp., in which MCC is named as the defendant, was filed on March 4, 2010.
 The complaint asserts that the potential class is comprised of all persons who purchased premium cable services from MCC and rented a cable box distributed by MCC.
 The plaintiff alleges that MCC improperly "ties" the rental of cable boxes to the provision of premium cable services in violation of Section 1 of the Sherman Antitrust Act.
 The plaintiff alleges a claim for unjust enrichment and seeks injunctive relief and unspecified damages.
 MCC was served with the complaint on April 16, 2010.
 MCC believes they have substantial defenses to the claims asserted in the complaint, and they intend to defend the action vigorously.
-If MCC is not successful in this litigation, Mediacom Broadband may have to distribute cash to MCC in order for MCC to pay any damages in regard to this litigation.
+If MCC is not successful in this litigation, we may have to distribute cash to MCC in order for MCC to pay any damages in regard to this litigation.

-Commencing in June 2010, three shareholder class action lawsuits were filed against Mediacom Communications Corporation and its individual directors all in the Court of Chancery in the State of Delaware.
-The lawsuits, Colleen Witmer vs. Mediacom Communications Corporation et al., J. Malcolm Gray v.
-Mediacom Communications Corporation et al., and Haverhill Retirement System v.
-Mediacom Communications Corporation, relate to the offer by Rocco B. Commisso to acquire all of the outstanding shares of MCC's common stock, not already owned by Mr. Commisso (see Note 12).
-The three lawsuits have been consolidated for all purposes in the Delaware Chancery Court.
-The lawsuits allege breach of fiduciary duty and seek injunctive relief to prevent consummation of the proposed transaction or in the alternative, rescission and compensatory damages.
-MCC and its directors intend to defend the actions vigorously.
+Commencing in June 2010, three shareholder class action lawsuits were filed against Mediacom Communications Corporation and its individual directors, all in the Court of Chancery in the State of Delaware under the captions, Colleen Witmer v.
+Mediacom Communications Corporation et al., J. Malcolm Gray v.
+Mediacom Communications Corporation et al. and Haverhill Retirement System v.
+Mediacom Communications Corporation et al. The lawsuits, which were consolidated for all purposes in the Delaware Chancery Court, derived from the previously disclosed offer by Rocco B. Commisso to acquire all of the outstanding shares of MCC common stock not already owned by Mr. Commisso, and allege breach of fiduciary duty and aiding and abetting such breaches, and seek injunctive relief or in the alternative, compensatory damages.